trimstray/nginx-admins-handbook/doc/RULES.md

   >     - last minor version: 1.0.2s (May 28, 2018)
   >   - any other versions are no longer supported

-  > In my opinion the only safe way is based on the up-to-date, still supported and production-ready version of the OpenSSL.
-And what's more, I recommend to hang on to the latest versions (e.g. 1.1.1) but you should know one thing: OpenSSL 1.1.1 has a different API than the current 1.0.2 so that's not just a simple flick of the switch.
+  > In my opinion, the only safe way is based on the up-to-date, still supported and production-ready version of the OpenSSL.
+And what's more, I recommend to hang on to the latest versions (e.g. 1.1.1d).

+  > You should know one thing before start using OpenSSL 1.1.1: it has a different API than the current 1.0.2 so that's not just a simple flick of the switch.
+NGINX started supporting TLS 1.3 with the release of version 1.13.0, but when the OpenSSL devs released OpenSSL 1.1.1, that NGINX had support for the brand new protocol version.

   > If your system repositories do not have the newest OpenSSL, you can do the [compilation](https://github.com/trimstray/nginx-admins-handbook#installing-from-source) process (see OpenSSL sub-section).

-  > I also recommend track the [Vulnerabilities](https://www.openssl.org/news/vulnerabilities.html) official newsletter, if you want to know a security bugs and issues fixed in OpenSSL.
+  > I also recommend track the [OpenSSL Vulnerabilities](https://www.openssl.org/news/vulnerabilities.html) official newsletter, if you want to know a security bugs and issues fixed in OpenSSL.

 ###### External resources